 It is normal for a child and/ or parent to become anxious or upset when separating from each other.
-This is especially true for a child and parent who may be new to the centre.
-Our educators are all trained in methods to help ease the transition from home to the centre.
-Visits to the centre are recommended for all families prior to the child’s first day.
+This is especially true for a child and parent who may be new to the Centre.
+Our educators are all trained in methods to help ease the transition from home to the Centre.
+Visits to the Centre are recommended for all families prior to the child’s first day.
 These visits provide time for both the family and the child to become comfortable.
 It is also an opportunity for the educators to get to know the child and allow for a sharing of information to ease the transition.

 During the orientation period, we ask that you bring your child consistently to the Centre.
 If the child’s attendance is inconsistent it may take longer to transition the child.
 We offer time for the child to get use to the program and may recommend shorter days initially.
-The Staff and Executive Director will work closely with the parents to make it as comfortable as possible for the whole family.
+The Staff and Supervisor will work closely with the parents to make it as comfortable as possible for the whole family.

 At Little Miracles we believe young children benefit from an affirming approach that encourages positive interactions with other children and with adults.
 In order to support children in their acquisition of social and emotional competencies, educators will use the graduated steps, identified below, as a strategy to guide children in these domains.
 Educators will encourage natural and logical consequences, where appropriate, to be a guiding instrument for developing positive interaction and self-regulatory behaviours.
 Little Miracles will not use ‘time out’ as a guidance strategy.

 Redirection: Children will be redirected to alternative activities as required.